 Painting with Light

 Painting with light is a fascinating use of long exposure times on your micro four thirds.
 The basic premise is to use light sources such as torches to ‘paint’ the subject with light.

 The long exposure produces fascinating, highly detailed images that are more like fine art than a photograph.
-Surreal, otherworldly effects can be created using this method when shooting in the thick of night against a star-studded background.
+Surreal, magical effects can be created using this method when shooting in the thick of the night against a star-studded background.

 No special equipment is needed other than a tripod, a powerful torch, and the desire to experiment.
 Most photographers who get into light painting also have highly developed skills in Photoshop because the technique often requires extensive post work.